pacopink/redis-cluster-docker/README.md

 4) "connected"
 5) (integer) 422
 ```
-### the key-value we set before is not lost, the that is how the HA works, enjoy it.
+### the key-value we set before is not lost, that is how the HA works, enjoy it.
 ```
 127.0.0.1:7011> get aa
 -> Redirected to slot [1180] located at 127.0.0.1:7010